tmaklin/bxzstr/README.md

 ## Input detection

-The library automatically detects whether the input stream is compressed or not, and with which algorithm.
+The library can automatically detect whether the input stream is compressed or not, and with which algorithm.
 The detection is based on identifying the headers based on the magic numbers:
 * GZip header, starting with **1F 8B**